 2 The imperative for new skills: the early literature

 The winds of change affecting the information profession started to blow in the mid 1980s.
-These winds are now approaching gale force, and the tone and tactics adopted by authors veers from the doom-laden: ‘change or else you’re extinct’, to the buoyant, optimism of the: ‘there are tremendous opportunities for us all if only we recognise them and act quickly’.
+These winds are now approaching gale force, and the tone and tactics adopted by authors veers from the doom-laden: change or else youre extinct, to the buoyant, optimism of the: there are tremendous opportunities for us all if only we recognise them and act quickly.
 Many early articles, in retrospect, have been prophetic as some of the trends they identify have started to take effect.
 However, the pace of change for the profession has lagged behind that of technology, although it would be hard for humans to match the current pace of change wrought by innovations in information and communication technologies, as attitudes, organisational structures, and professional cultures, tend to evolve and change gradually.

 In the mid 1980s, Adams produced a thought-provoking analysis of the issues surrounding the training and skills requirements of future information workers.(3) He argues that the future librarian will need skills which are close to those of the information scientist.
 These might be: designing and developing systems; retrieving and integrating data to provide usable information, and the education of users.
-He also argues that “certain personality traits” should be sought by recruiters, and suggests that there may be a mismatch between those who are attracted to the library environment and the personal qualities which are actually required.
+He also argues that certain personality traits should be sought by recruiters, and suggests that there may be a mismatch between those who are attracted to the library environment and the personal qualities which are actually required.

-Adams criticises library school curricula which now offer such a wide range of options, including IT modules, that the student can emerge at the end of a course with little grounding in the ‘ethos or foundations of librarianship’.
-He also points to the lack of staff with appropriate IT expertise, in departments of librarianship - partly because existing staff have ‘grown up in the era of mechanisation’, but also because of the shortage of personnel with IT skills.
+Adams criticises library school curricula which now offer such a wide range of options, including IT modules, that the student can emerge at the end of a course with little grounding in the ethos or foundations of librarianship.
+He also points to the lack of staff with appropriate IT expertise, in departments of librarianship - partly because existing staff have grown up in the era of mechanisation, but also because of the shortage of personnel with IT skills.

 Adams foresees an increase in the range of skills which are needed by LIS staff, to meet both contemporary and future requirements.
 He suggests that the current phase is one of transition, which calls for skills in both the old and the new technologies.
-To meet future needs Library schools will need to produce at least two different types of graduate - both will be ‘librarians’, but one will be the information specialist, who has the knowledge and skills to exploit information systems, whilst the second will be the support function librarian, who will have technical expertise in the design and application of IT.
-In addition, a course in information management and handling could provide an opportunity for librarians to bring their ‘unique talent to the handling of in-house data’.
+To meet future needs Library schools will need to produce at least two different types of graduate - both will be librarians, but one will be the information specialist, who has the knowledge and skills to exploit information systems, whilst the second will be the support function librarian, who will have technical expertise in the design and application of IT.
+In addition, a course in information management and handling could provide an opportunity for librarians to bring their unique talent to the handling of in-house data.
 Adams therefore suggests that the current three year undergraduate programmes be scrapped to be replaced by programmes along the twin routes he proposes.
 He also highlights the training needs of paraprofessionals, and strongly criticises the professional institutions for not developing their role.
 His arguments are both convincing and pragmatic.

 3. Job descriptions will change, as will staff deployment patterns, creating a need for reskilling and retraining programmes.
 Much more will be expected of both staff and management in the future....(8)

 Collier lists eight practical IT skills which he perceives to be essential for future academic librarians.
 (9) These range from the basic graduate skills, such as word processing and spreadsheet use, to programming skills (to supplement package implementation), and database management.
 Interestingly, he also includes traditional library skills amongst the eight i.e. text retrieval, indexing, on-line searching and downloading.
-He goes on to list “broader IT topics” which the library student should understand, including: systems analysis, management of information, and developments in the publishing industry.
+He goes on to list broader IT topics which the library student should understand, including: systems analysis, management of information, and developments in the publishing industry.

 3 The imperative for new skills: the literature of the 1990s

-In the early 1990s, Line notes that the range of skills required by LIS staff is “greater than ever”, but adds that these are in areas such as computing, systems design and marketing.
+In the early 1990s, Line notes that the range of skills required by LIS staff is greater than ever, but adds that these are in areas such as computing, systems design and marketing.
 (10) He remarks that library and information studies courses used to have 70 per cent of the curriculum in common, but ten years on this has been reduced to 30 per cent, suggesting greater diversity within the profession.
 Line foresees the erosion of the dividing lines between professionals and non-professionals, and the replacement of library qualifications with proven transferable skills.
 These skills will be in management, marketing, and computing.
-The corollary of this will be the weakening of the library association’s control and power over its profession.
+The corollary of this will be the weakening of the library associations control and power over its profession.

 Line follows up with a critique of the structure of libraries, and suggests that flatter management structures would facilitate a change of style and practice.
-He sees future managers as adopting a “co-ordinating” role, rather than that of “the boss”.
-He concludes by advocating the commissioning of a “staff requirements audit” to evaluate the skills requirements for LIS staff in five years time.
+He sees future managers as adopting a co-ordinating role, rather than that of the boss.
+He concludes by advocating the commissioning of a staff requirements audit to evaluate the skills requirements for LIS staff in five years time.
 The choice would then be between training existing staff in new areas of expertise, or appointing new staff with appropriate skills.

-4. Sutherland sees the move towards an integrated approach to service delivery arising from the “perception of a gradual convergence of roles, and an awareness of the need on the part of each area for the skills of the other...”.
+4. Sutherland sees the move towards an integrated approach to service delivery arising from the perception of a gradual convergence of roles, and an awareness of the need on the part of each area for the skills of the other....
 (11) She examines a range of opinions on the need to provide a more formal basis for co-operation, and summarises convergence activity in universities in the USA, the UK, and Ireland.

 5. Problems which are associated with the staffing of converged services are identified as twofold: they are either due to resistance to change, or to disparities between the different groups of staff.
-The “hybrid member of staff” is perceived by Sutherland as a concept popularised in early theoretical articles, which has failed to materialise in practice, and has not been promoted as an ideal.
-She notes that the consensus, at the time of writing, was for the preservation of professional specialisms, and visits to institutions revealed a “vertical career structure for most staff especially within the library”.
+The hybrid member of staff is perceived by Sutherland as a concept popularised in early theoretical articles, which has failed to materialise in practice, and has not been promoted as an ideal.
+She notes that the consensus, at the time of writing, was for the preservation of professional specialisms, and visits to institutions revealed a vertical career structure for most staff especially within the library.
 (12) The need for staff to overlap in skills is considered to be a greater priority at small sites, although the author acknowledges that the provision of single service points will necessitate that all staff are familiar with a range of services.

-Several of Sutherland’s concluding remarks are worth repeating here; they have subsequently been borne out by visits made on behalf of the SKIP project, indicating little change over the last 5-6 years:
+Several of Sutherlands concluding remarks are worth repeating here; they have subsequently been borne out by visits made on behalf of the SKIP project, indicating little change over the last 5-6 years:

-House and Moon look at the role of the subject librarian and the “information advisor” group.
+House and Moon look at the role of the subject librarian and the information advisor group.
 (13) Subject librarians have traditionally provided guidance on information sources to specific user groups, whilst staff in computing services have provided the tools and communication channels with which to access this information.
 House and Moon refer to the Fender Report of 1993 (14), which calls for the elimination of barriers between categories of staff in Universities, and to the Fielden Report (15); both reports recommend that serious work be carried out on job evaluation schemes.
 The authors also cite the Jarrett Report of 1985, which called for a new model of management.
-(16) The current policy of appointing university heads for fixed terms is seen as instrumental in perpetuating hierarchies, as well as the ‘benevolent autocracy’ - both of which characterise library management.
+(16) The current policy of appointing university heads for fixed terms is seen as instrumental in perpetuating hierarchies, as well as the benevolent autocracy - both of which characterise library management.
 House and Moon agree with Line in arguing for a more flexible and flatter management structure, and see it as essential to the success of the networked environment.

-Birchall et al. take a macrocosmic view of the directions which organisations in present day society are taking, and explore the role of the librarian within these evolving structures.(17) They argue that organisations are developing in two divergent directions: either towards the learning organisation or towards “technocracy”.
-They feel that there is a role for librarians in both types of organisation, but argue against the pursuit of professional status; to do so could jeopardise the “continuation of the social ethic according to which librarians are educated”.(18) The authors look in detail at the personal characteristics of the traditional librarian, and the roles that now need to be filled in the modern technological environment.
-They consider the need for a ‘cybrarian’ - that is a librarian who is able to navigate in cyberspace, but conclude:
+Birchall et al. take a macrocosmic view of the directions which organisations in present day society are taking, and explore the role of the librarian within these evolving structures.(17) They argue that organisations are developing in two divergent directions: either towards the learning organisation or towards technocracy.
+They feel that there is a role for librarians in both types of organisation, but argue against the pursuit of professional status; to do so could jeopardise the continuation of the social ethic according to which librarians are educated.(18) The authors look in detail at the personal characteristics of the traditional librarian, and the roles that now need to be filled in the modern technological environment.
+They consider the need for a cybrarian - that is a librarian who is able to navigate in cyberspace, but conclude:

 ...it is a rare person who is at one and the same time at home with technology and able to communicate well with many different types of people.....there seems to be a big divide between the kinds of people who gravitate towards an expertise in the technical aspects of the profession, and those who prefer to provide a service directly to users.
 (19)

-Heery talks of the “new realism” in universities, which is founded on competition, consumerism and “controllerism”, and notes that the entrepreneurial approach, which is distasteful to some university librarians, is now an integral part of the life of academic researchers in their quest for funding.
+Heery talks of the new realism in universities, which is founded on competition, consumerism and controllerism, and notes that the entrepreneurial approach, which is distasteful to some university librarians, is now an integral part of the life of academic researchers in their quest for funding.
 (20) He calls for a professional ethos for librarians which would support greater flexibility, and makes an unfavourable comparison with other professions where flexibility is already being demonstrated.

 Brophy lists a range of new skills for librarians, such as an understanding of networking issues, and better teaching and tutorial skills.
 (21) More importantly he states: